-In many respects, South Africa is fast-addressing the gender gap.
+In many respects, South Africa is fast addressing the gender gap.
 Our current cabinet is only one of 11 worldwide with an equal representation of men and women.
 However, as is evidenced by our horrendous femicide rates, there is still a lot that needs to be done in terms of female empowerment.
 In accounting, it’s anticipated that the profession – still undeniably dominated by men, particularly in leadership roles – will begin to bridge the gap as more women rise in ranks.
-As with Iceland, a country which made it illegal for men to earn more than women for the same role, South Africa will seek to address issues of equal pay, opportunity and treatment.
+As with Iceland, a country that made it illegal for men to earn more than women for the same role, South Africa will seek to address issues of equal pay, opportunity, and treatment.

 Enhanced technological capabilities in accounting

-There will be an increasing adoption in smart technologies such as dedicated accounting software which will provide superior accounting services and push the trend of outsourcing accounting services.
-The increased use of social media and communicative technology will improve collaboration, engagement and disclosure with stakeholders and other affected parties.
+There will be an increasing adoption of smart technologies such as dedicated accounting software which will provide superior accounting services and push the trend of outsourcing accounting services.
+The increased use of social media and communicative technology will improve collaboration, engagement, and disclosure with stakeholders and other affected parties.

 Use of Artificial Intelligence (AI) in accounting

-With the aforementioned adoption of superior technologies – including AI, blockchain and the Internet of Things (IoT) – will disrupt classical accounting.
-Rather than focusing on manual transactions, number crunching and report compilation, accountants will be free to focus on business enhancement initiatives, risk management and the development of sustainable business models.
+The aforementioned adoption of superior technologies – including AI, blockchain, and the Internet of Things (IoT) – will disrupt classical accounting.
+Rather than focusing on manual transactions, number crunching, and report compilation, accountants will be free to focus on business enhancement initiatives, risk management, and the development of sustainable business models.

 More regulations for accounting

 The advancement of technologies within accounting will also call for more regulations to ensure data protection.
 With regards to AI, accounting firms will want to understand the impact of data on AI decision-making, ethical behaviour, and the quality of financial assumptions.
 Accounting standards’ regulators will need to ensure standards are maintained when looking at human- and machine-integrated accounting.